 Radium Co-founder, CFO, CNO

-Nicholas is a recent addition to the Radium team, and like his team members, has a very lacking background.
-His listed education is St. Petersburg College, but there is no graduation date, just simply “High School, Computer Science, 2014”.
+Nicholas is a recent addition to the Radium team, and like his team members, his background is lacking.
+His listed education is St. Petersburg College, but there is no graduation date, just simply “High School, Computer Science, 2014.”
 His only work experience is in IT with the MESA Insurance Agency.

 Alaniz (aka Bitkapp)